catseye/Samovar/README.md

     can generate a scenario where the condition is met (by whatever method).
 *   Consider what it would take to add a predicate that evaluates to whether a given action has been taken previously or not.
+*   Remove functions as I believe they are not necessary -- if you want to look up a property, you can just pattern-match for it.  e.g. the example currently is

+        their(Alice) → her
+        their(Bob) → his

+    but we can just say

+        possessive(Alice, her),
+        possessive(Bob, his)

+    in the world-database, then write rules like

+        [actor(α),possessive(α,ξ)] α scratches ξ head. []

+    This loses the nice property of the function name being a placeholder, but you could use named variables instead:

+        [actor(?Actor),possessive(?Actor,?their)] ?Actor scratches ?their head. []